Quick Summary

 Allowing customers to pick their preferred delivery timeslot is key.
 Whether it's a specific hour, a window of a few hours, or a broader timeframe, offering flexibility in choosing delivery times ensures customers are more likely to be available and eager to receive their orders.

-2. Harness the Power of Routing Software
+2. Make use of Routing Software

 Routing software takes these chosen time slots factoring in various variables such as location proximity, traffic patterns, and delivery priorities, and organizes the deliveries in the most efficient manner possible.
 If timeslots change, routes can be edited ahead of time or on the fly.